 Assembling the Invitation

-Arrange your layers as desired and glue, tape, or secure with eyelets, gromets, or brads.
-If punching holes for eyelets or brads, don't punch into your largest (bottom or middle) layer as it will show on the back.
+Arrange your layers as desired and glue, tape, or secure them with eyelets, grommets, or brads.
+If punching holes for eyelets or brads, don't punch into your largest (bottom or middle) layer, as it will show on the back.
 Instead, adhere that layer to the group of layers with hardware using glue or strong double-sided tape to help conceal the back of the hardware.
-Use a brayer when gluing layers together.
+Use a brayer (below) when gluing layers together.
 It's like a small rolling pin with a handle and will help even out glue and air bubbles between paper layers.
-Roll on top of paper, do not actually put glue on it.
+Roll on top of the paper; do not actually put glue on it.

 Does Making Your Own Invitations Save You Money?